matistaam/Arcade/doc/library_implementation_guide.md

 };
 ```

+Color codes:
+- "1": Red
+- "2": Green
+- "3": Yellow
+- "4": Blue
+- "5": Magenta
+- "6": Cyan
+Default: White

+For TEXT elements, position represents the top-left corner.
+For CIRCLE elements, position represents the center and size.x is used as diameter.
+For RECTANGLE elements, position represents the center and size represents width/height.

 ## Building and Loading Libraries

 ### 1. Directory Structure
 Place your files in:
 - Graphics libraries: `src/Graphicals/YourLib/` and `include/Graphicals/YourLib/`
 - Games: `src/Games/YourGame/` and `include/Games/YourGame/`

+Font files should be accessed from:
+- Default path: `/usr/share/fonts/truetype/dejavu/DejaVuSans.ttf`
+- Fallback path: `assets/fonts/DejaVuSans.ttf`

 ### 2. Compilation
 Add your library to the Makefile: